kaolinmc/example-extension/README.md

 Any version partition can call code in the src/main partition but main cannot see anything in the version partitions.
 Also, again, note that we've restricted any MC-code from the main to insure good design and reduce code-version fragility.

-At the simplest, you can develop JUST in a partition directory, nothing in src/main and make an extension that works for only a specific set of MC versions.
+At the simplest, you can develop almost everything in the version partition, the only thing necessary in src/main is the Extension classand.

 ##### Minecraft version mapping